 Stereotactic Radiosurgery (SRS)

-In 2013, a new "super" linear accelerator specifically designed for Stereotactic Radiosurgery will installed at McLeod Regional Medical Center.
+McLeod Regional Medical Center installed a "super" linear accelerator specifically designed for Stereotactic Radiosurgery in 2014.
 Stereotactic Radiosurgery (SRS) is an image-guided procedure for non-invasive treatment of tumors as well as nerve conditions.
 Advantages of this linear accelerator include the degree of precision it offers, and the rapid dose rate it delivers which will allow the staff to administer a very large dose of radiation in a short amount of time.
 This technology also minimizes harm to healthy tissue and adjacent critical structures, such as the spinal cord or lungs.

 Utilizing the Varian TrueBeam STx platform, the McLeod Radiation Oncology Team will be able to perform Stereotactic Radiosurgery Therapy (SRT) to target lesions in the brain and Stereotactic Body Radiosurgery Therapy (SBRT) to treat areas in the body.
 The technique of Stereotactic Radiosurgery is not true surgery, but an intense form of radiation therapy.
 Tumors treated by this method are generally inaccessible or unsuitable for open surger